onlyswan/hello-world/README.md

 There are Python, C++ and C examples.

-i love :pizza:, :coffee: and :soccer:
+i love python, :pizza:, :coffee: and :soccer: